 Concerning my musical background, I've played, arranged, and composed piano for choirs, bands, jazz combos, singers.
 I've been in bands all my life, and have composed for jazz bands, choirs, and orchestras at BYU and in Eastern Europe.
 I also play about 10 different instruments.
 I won two Student Emmys in Hollywood for my compositions to BYU's animations in 2010 & 2014.

 I am currently writing music for video games.

 · Arrangement and Composition · In studio

 This option is for English speakers in high school or college who are working on English literature.
 If you're looking for classes in English as a second (or third) language, pick the ESL option rather than this one.
 About me, I took AP English in high school and scored quite highly.
 I have studied English literature for several years and enjoy discussing it with students.

-The feedback I often received from my Peruvian students, as well as my students in Mexico and the U.S., was that I made learning an enjoyable experience—they wanted to work harder to advance quickly in their classes.
+The feedback I often receive from my students is that I made learning an enjoyable experience—they want to work harder to advance quickly in their classes.
 All of my students agree that I have a lot of patience and turn even the most challenging lessons into ones of positivity and encouragement.
 I provide critical feedback in the most constructive of ways that help the students reach conclusions on their own.
-I enjoy being there to support and guide their experience!
+I enjoy being there to support and guide their experience.

 · Spanish · In studio